 Estimated reading time: 4 minutes

-1. Go beyond the mandatory
+1. Go beyond mandatory pay gap reporting

-The need for deeper analysis is illustrated by the concept of “intersectionality” which has quite rightly become a buzz word in recent times.
+The need for deeper gender pay gap analysis is illustrated by the concept of “intersectionality” which has quite rightly become a buzz word in recent times.
 It’s about understanding how aspects of a person's identity (gender, ethnicity, etc.) combine to create different modes of discrimination and privilege.
 Simply put, one woman is not all women.

 The ONS has pointed to a Motherhood Gap, noting there is only a marginal pay gap between full time earners under 40.
 However, over 40 the gap widens as men's careers typically continue to thrive whilst mothers who often move to part time, find it more difficult to progress into the top earnings quartile.
 ONS also highlighted older workers and higher earners as groups experiencing higher gender pay gaps.